IQGeo/utils-vscode/README.md

    Press Ctrl+Shift+D when the cursor is on the definition line to create a JSDoc comment populated with the parameters.
 Any defaults will be included.

 6. Command to update an IQGeo project based on options in .iqgeorc.jsonc configuration file.<br>
+   "IQGeo Update Project from .iqgeorc.jsonc" is available from the command palette (Ctrl+Cmd+P or Ctrl+Shift+P) or from the right click menu when editing .iqgeorc.jsonc<br>
    See https://github.com/IQGeo/utils-project-template for details.

 7. File watch to restart Python or browser debug session when a Python or JavaScript file change respectively.<br>